top of page

 The CLSA is a large, national, long-term study that is following approximately 50,000 individuals between the ages of 45 and 85 (at the time of recruitment) for at least 20 years (2033).
 Of these 50,000 individuals, approximately 30,000 come in for clinic follow-up every 3 years.
 The CLSA collects information on the changing biological, medical, psychological, social, lifestyle, and economic aspects of people's lives.
 These factors are studed to understand how, individually or in combination, they affect both the maintenance of health and the development of disease and disability as people age.
 Dr. Parminder Raina (McMaster University) is the lead principal investigator of CLSA.

 The CHF Alliance aims to add cardiac imaging (echocardiograms) to the 30,000 individuals who come to the clinic for follow-up to help diagnose of HF.
 This will be possible by training non-echocardiographers to obtain imaging and echo reports using artificial intelligence.
-This project is strongly supported by the Fonds de Recherche du Québec - Santé which provided financial support for its implementation.
+Since the proposed project involves the use of artificial intelligence, we have initiated a collaboration with the team of Dr. Teresa Tsang (University of British Columbia, BC), experts in the development of algorithms for performing and reading echocardiograms using artificial intelligence.
+Dr. Tsang's team is responsible for training non-echocardiographers.
+Addition of echocardiograms started with follow-up #4.
+To date, more than 8,000 images have been collected.

 Dr. Andrew Krahn